-Anthony Whitson-Martini, a winner of the Metropolitan Opera National Council Auditions in 2014, is already distinguishing himself in operatic performance as a “young and talented baritone” at the beginning of bright future.
+Anthony Whitson-Martini, an award-winner of the Metropolitan Opera National Council, Western Finals in 2014, is already distinguishing himself in operatic performance as a “young and talented baritone” at the beginning of bright future.

 A fantastic 2016/17 season is in store during Anthony’s second year in residency at the Academy of Vocal Arts.
 Anthony debuts as Ceprano & Uscire in Rigoletto with stage direction by Tito Capobianco; study-covers Enrico in Lucia di Lammermoor with stage direction by Nic Muni; & performs Papageno in Die Zauberflöte with stage direction by Jeffrey Buchman, all under the baton of Maestro Christopher Macatsoris.
 Also featured in the 2017 San Diego Opera Gala, Anthony is appearing as a guest artist, and returns this summer to reprise the role of Il Conte Almaviva in Mozart’s Le nozze di Figaro with Point Loma Opera Theatre.